romanodev/OpenBTE/manual.md

 The `Material` module creates the file `material.h5`, where bulk data is stored.
 It can be used in three ways:

-- __Database mode__.
+__Database mode__.
 The module simply downloads a file from the online database.
 Example:

 ```python
 Material(model='database',filename='C_0')
 ```
 In this case `Material` simply retrieves the data from the [database](../database).
 The value of `filename` has to match one of the `Filename` fields of the database.

- -__Unlisted mode__.
+__Unlisted mode__.
 Similarly to the Database mode, the Unlisted mode retrives the material file from a `file_id`.
 This mode is useful when running OpenBTE via Colab with private input data.
 Example:

  ```python
 Material(model='unlisted',filename='some_file_id')
 ```

- -__Local mode__.
+__Local mode__.
 The file `material.h5` is created from scratch.
 Depending on the model being used, the input files have designed names.
 Example:

 ```python
 Material(model='rta',n_phi=92)